shramov/tll/README.md

 ### Running simple service

-Create file `echo.yaml` (if you are running from build directory replace `tll-logic-forward` module name with `build/src/logic/tll-logic-forward`):
+Create file `echo.yaml` (if you are running from the build directory replace `tll-logic-forward` module name with `build/src/logic/tll-logic-forward`):

 ```